 the women were shown in everyday settings and were not presented in a glamorous way, and we did not consider that the ad would have a particular appeal to young people or encourage promiscuity.
 We therefore concluded that the ad that was not

 We noted that the ad was directed at women who thought they might be pregnant.
 We considered that it was clear that the ad was promoting the Advice Line as a source of information for those women, and noted that it did not advocate one option over

-of services on behalf of the NHS, were obliged to offer a range of advice on all the options available to pregnant women.
-We were satisfied that any callers to the Advice Line would be advised about the health implications of any intervention or procedure
+provider of services on behalf of the NHS, were obliged to offer a range of advice on all the options available to pregnant women.
+We were satisfied that any callers to the Advice Line would be advised about the health implications of any

 4. Not upheld